* Tarullo gives three-pronged approach to stem risks

 “However, managing liquidity and capital on a local basis can have benefits not just for financial stability generally, but also for firms themselves,” he said.

 Banks have relied increasingly on shorter-term funding and riskier trading over the last decade, Tarullo added, arguing that U.S. regulators cannot be “completely reassured” by the capital levels of foreign banks.

-Tarullo surprised Wall Street last month by suggesting that Congress should cap the size of banks based on their share of U.S. gross domestic product.
+Tarullo has been busy on bank regulation.
+Last month, he surprised Wall Street by suggesting that Congress should cap the size of banks based on their share of U.S. gross domestic product.